 While the goals are worthy, achieving them can often be fraught with challenges.
 With the flood of information and resources comes the responsibility of vetting the material and tailoring it to the particular flow of the course as well as the needs of the students.
 Often, is no easy feat.
 Supervising or conducting this research is time-consuming and demanding.
 But the results, when carefully produced, are of tremendous benefit.

-Mason started strong on the Open Educational Resources effort with 11 courses redesigned during the 16-17 academic year.
+Mason started strong on the Open Educational Resources effort with 11 courses redesigned.
 Read about the successes below:

 - ASTR 111/113